Ariel Leader: Ariel Arrow

 In his 1964 Motor Cycle road test, Bob Currie reported good performance, with an absolute top speed – with "rider lying flat, of course" – of 74 mph and a cruising speed which could be held at 60 mph.

-The bike had the usual Arrow ivory background colour, but with the tank and chaincase finished in either 'aircraft' blue or British Racing Green, and tank badges denoting 'Arrow 200'.
+The bike had the usual Arrow ivory background colour, but with the tank and chaincase finished in either aircraft blue or British Racing Green, and tank badges with the legend "Arrow 200".

 After the Ariel factory closure, in 1967 Ariel marketed its last motorcycle, the Arrow 200 produced for a time by BSA.